emilyjspencer/emilyjspencer/README.md

 &nbsp;&nbsp;&nbsp;🌟&nbsp;Polyglot Programmer.
 From Modern Languages to Tech   Code First Girls Ambassador 💗💗💗💗💗💗💗💗💗💗💗

-&nbsp;&nbsp;&nbsp;👩‍💻&nbsp; Self starter with an aptitude for learning, mathematically minded, a passion for problem-solving and an interest in development, data, machine learning, quantitative finance, security, trading and GIS.
+&nbsp;&nbsp;&nbsp;👩‍💻&nbsp; Self starter with an aptitude for learning, mathematically minded, a passion for problem-solving and an interest in back-end development, data, machine learning, trading and GIS.

 &nbsp;&nbsp;&nbsp;📖&nbsp; Currently reading: Designing Data-Intensive Applications (Martin Kleppman)